eigerco/axelar-solana-relayer/README.md

 ### Components
 - [**Solana Listener**](crates/solana-listener): Receives transaction log data from Solana using WebSockets.
 Listens to Gas Service and the Gateway.
-- [**Solana Event Forwarder**](crates/solana-event-forwarder): Parses transaction logs into events and combines the Gas Service events with the Gateway logs.
+- [**Solana Event Forwarder**](crates/solana-event-forwarder): Parses transaction inner instructions into events and combines the Gas Service events with the Gateway events.
 Forwards them to the Amplifier component.
 - [**Rest Service**](crates/rest-service): Receives an off-chain payload from the end-user, combines it with an on-chain event and sends it to the Amplifier API.
 - [**Solana Gateway Task Processor**](crates/solana-gateway-task-processor): Receives tasks from Amplifier API and composes transactions to interact with the Gateway and the destination contract.